cksystemsteaching/CS4All/README.md

 * Implement basic POSIX-like shared memory support in selfie, consisting of the following system calls:

-*int shm_open(int name)*
+    int shm_open(int name)
-// creates or opens a new shared memory object and returns a descriptor (OS identifier) for it.
+// Creates or opens a new shared memory object and returns a descriptor (OS identifier) for it.
-// In case of error, it returns -1
+// In case of error, it returns -1.

-*int shm_size(int id, int shSize)*
+	int shm_size(int id, int shSize)
-// sets or returns the size (in bytes) of the shm object with identifier id.
+// Sets or returns the size (in bytes) of the shm object with identifier id.
 // If the object had size zero, it sets the size to shSize and returns shSize.
 // If the object had some previously set size actSize, then it ignores shSize and simply returns actSize.

-*int\* shm_map(int\* addr, int id)*
+	int* shm_map(int* addr, int id)
-// maps the virtual address addr to the start of the shared memory identified by id
+// Maps the virtual address addr to the start of the shared memory identified by id.
-// if addr is zero, then memory is allocated first, of the size equal to the shared memory size.
+// If addr is zero, then memory is allocated first, of the size equal to the shared memory size.
-// returns virtual address actually used for mapping, 0 for error.
+// Returns virtual address actually used for mapping, 0 for error.

-*int shm_close(int id)*
+	int shm_close(int id)
-// decouples the calling process from the shared memory object with descriptor id
+// Decouples the calling process from the shared memory object with descriptor id.
-// previously mapped memory is now private to the process
+// Previously mapped memory is now private to the process.
-// after all processes have closed their access to a shared memory object, the OS should free the resources associated  with the object.
+// After all processes have closed their access to a shared memory object, the OS should free the resources associated  with the object.

 * Demonstrate the usage of shared memory between at least 2 user processes.